StackVista/stackstate-docs/k8s-suse-rancher-prime-agent-air-gapped.md

 The command has to be updated for the air-gapped installation:
 - Overriding the image registry with `all.image.registry` value.
-- Using the arhive with the Helm chart instead of the Helm repository. `suse-observability/suse-observability-agent` -> `./suse-observability-agent-X.Y.Z.tgz`
+- Using the archive with the Helm chart instead of the Helm repository. `suse-observability/suse-observability-agent` -> `./suse-observability-agent-X.Y.Z.tgz`

 Run the command to install the SUSE Observability Agent